turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ```javascript
 cargo test -- --nocapture
 ```
-If we have done everything right, we will see the following
+Tests will pass only if contract is working properly.
+As our smart contract is working properly we will see the following as the output:
 ```javascript
 Finished test [unoptimized + debuginfo] target(s) in 1m 05s
      Running target/debug/deps/key_value_storage-958f616e81cf3269